Citrix Gateway and Endpoint Management

 - Readme file with detailed instructions

-- Script that contains the NetScaler CLI commands used to remove the NetScaler configuration
+- Scripts that contain the NetScaler CLI commands used to remove the NetScaler configuration

-Edit the script (NSGConfigBundle_CREATESCRIPT.txt) to replace all placeholders with details from your environment.
+Edit the script (ConfigureCitrixGatewayScript_Classic.txt or ConfigureCitrixGatewayScript_Advanced.txt) to replace all placeholders with details from your environment.

 Run your edited script in the NetScaler bash shell, as described in the readme file included in the script bundle.
 For example:

-/netscaler/nscli -U :<NetScaler Management Username>:<NetScaler Management Password> batch -f "/var/NSGConfigBundle_CREATESCRIPT.txt"
+/netscaler/nscli -U :<NetScaler Management Username>:<NetScaler Management Password> batch -f "/var/OfflineNSGConfigtBundle_CREATESCRIPT.txt"

 When the script completes, the following lines appear.